Freelunch-AI/docs/design-notes.md

                             2. __Insider Threat Testing__ (see if deployed system is secure (or responds well) to internal attacks.)
                             3. __Fuzz Testing__ (see if deployed system is secure to edge cases)
                         2. __Audit Report Generation & Management__
                 3. __Constrained environments__ (using Environment mimicking tools (e.g., Selenium or Cypress for browsers, EdgeCloudSim, EnvisEdge or Auptimizer for edge devices) to simulate hardware (computing & networking), OS (if any) & more constraints (if any; e.g., browser constraints).
-Uses cases: deployments on: desktop, mobile, embedded devices (microcontrollers with OS, microcontrollers without OS, FPGAs), browsers, and other devices (TVs, watches, glasses))
+Uses cases: deployments on: desktop, mobile, embedded devices (microcontrollers with OS, microcontrollers without OS, FPGAs and ASICs), browsers, and other devices (TVs, watches, glasses))
                     1. __Inference__ (memory usage, power consumption, inference time) (contraints: discontonuos function, only need to be below treshold (memory usage in single-task microcontrollers (no OS)); goals: continuous function, need to optimize (e.g., power usage after treshold is reached)) (small models: Microcontrollers (memory, power, processing speed); medium models: Mobile (memory, processing speed); big models: any cloud instance (memory) (on a fixed high-performant instance: assuming same <machine, OS, processor used, cgroup>)). (_Note:_ has to do various runs and compute <mean, std deviation> because of stochasticity of hardware implementation)
                     2. __Training__ (memory usage, power consumption, training time) (on a fixed high-performant instance: assuming same <machine, OS, processor used, cgroup>) (_Note:_ has to do various runs and compute <mean, std deviation> because of stochasticity of hardware implementation)
                         1. __Training from Scratch__